attaca/attaca/README.md

 hundred-gigabyte dataset alongside their scripts and analysis code.
 Most solutions to this problem are thrown together haphazardly or hacked together out of existing version control solutions which were never designed to handle the load.
-Attaca - and Subito - aim to handle the load efficiently and robustly.
+Attaca - and Subito - are intended for data management of this scale, in an efficient, robust, and ergonomic manner.

 ## How do I build it?